 Athletes are central to clean sport.
 Their actions, behaviours and choices determine how clean sport is.

-To make the global anti-doping system work, you together with other athletes around the world need to commit to your anti-doping responsibilities.
+To make the global anti-doping system work, athletes around the world need to commit to your anti-doping responsibilities.

 The facts - what you need to know

 The World Anti-Doping Code states the roles and responsibilities that athletes have in relation to anti-doping.

 know and abide by the Anti-Doping Rules, policies and practices

 take responsibility for what they ingest or use

 tell medical professionals that they should not use prohibited substances or methods, as per the WADA Prohibited List, and that any advice or treatment given to an athlete should not violate the Anti-Doping Rules

 tell UKAD and their International Federation if they have committed an Anti-Doping Rule Violation within the last 10 years

 co-operate in any doping investigations when asked to do so